 Commuter: A student who lives off campus in housing that is not owned by, operated by, or affiliated with the college.
 This category includes students who commute from home and students who have moved to the area to attend college.

 Contact hour: A unit of measure that represents an hour of scheduled instruction given to students.
-Also referred to as
+Also referred to as clock hour.
 Continuous basis (for program enrollment): A calendar system classification that is used by institutions that enroll students at any time during the academic year.
 For example, a cosmetology school or a word processing school might allow students to enroll and begin studies at various times, with no requirement that classes begin on a certain date.

-Cooperative education program: A program that provides for alternate class attendance and employment in business,
+Cooperative education program: A program that provides for alternate class attendance and employment in business, industry, or Cooperative housing: College-owned, -operated, or -affiliated housing in which students share room and board expenses and participate in household chores to reduce living expenses.

-Cooperative education program: A program that provides for attendate class attendance and employment in business Cooperative housing: College-owned, -operated, or -affiliated housing in which students share room and board expenses and participate in household chores to reduce living expenses. \ Counseling service: Activities designed to assist students in making plans and decisions related to their education, Credit: Recognition of attendance or performance in an instructional activity (course or program) that can be applied by a recipient toward the requirements for a degree, diploma, certificate, or other formal award.
+\ Counseling service: Activities designed to assist students in making plans and decisions related to their education, career, or personal Credit: Recognition of attendance or performance in an instructional activity (course or program) that can be applied by a recipient toward the requirements for a degree, diploma, certificate, or other formal award.